openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-the-App.md

 - You have read the whole of this section “**3.
 Building the App**” before starting

-- You have a windows’ PC and a Android phone (which will host the AAPS app) are running supported versions (windows 10+,  Android 9+)  and **all the latest security updates, have internet access and admin privileges**, since some steps require downloading and installing programs.
+- You have a computer and a Android phone (which will host the AAPS app) are running recent supported versions (windows 10+,  Android 9+,...)  and **all the latest security updates, have internet access and admin privileges**, since some steps require downloading and installing programs.

 - The Android phone is already tied to your personal”everyday”  email such as a Gmail account.\
   In this tutorial we use an alias "Donald Muck" with email address: <donald.muck42@gmail.com> as an example